mattdemarillac/macOS-cleanup-script/README.md

 **WARNING: If you move an application folder to the Trash, the application resets.
 You lose its logins, settings and downloaded content.**

-**WARNING: The Steam and Battle.net folders can contain installed games.
-If you remove these folders, you must download the games again.**

 **WARNING: You cannot recover junk items after the script removes them.**

 ## Docker and OrbStack